 Changing The Pitch With A Capo

-Apply any capo to change your ukulele pitch.
+Apply any capo to change your uke pitch.
 It will give you a half-step change if you move down a fret from the nut.
 For example, C will produce a sound like a C sharp.

 A great way to learn how to transpose a capo is to play around, listen to the notes, and take a lesson or two!
 It’s a great tool that lets you move your nuts to play familiar songs and chords in different keys.